Roger Ailes, former Fox News chairman, dead at 77

 Roger Ailes, the bombastic and controversial founder and CEO of Fox News ousted last year in a sexual harassment scandal, has died.

 Ailes, who reshaped television news over five decades in the TV and entertainment industry, was 77.
-His death was announced in a statement by his wife, Elizabeth Ailes, according to Fox News.
+His death was announced in a statement by his wife, Elizabeth Ailes, to The Drudge Report.

-Breaking News: Former Fox News chairman and CEO Roger Ailes has died, his family announced. pic.twitter.com/AksPdNSZaI— Fox News (@FoxNews) May 18, 2017

-"I am profoundly sad and heartbroken to report that my husband, Roger Ailes, passed away this morning," she said.
+"I am profoundly sad and heartbroken to report that my husband, Roger Ailes, passed away this morning," she said in the statement.
 She called him "a loving husband" and "patriot."

+Ailes, who recently purchased a $36 million mansion in Palm Beach, Fla., apparently hit his head after falling in the bathroom of the residence on May 10, according to a Palm Beach police event report.

+The unidentified 911 caller told the dispatcher at 1:49 p.m. that the victim, identified only as a 77-year-old male, suffered "serious bleeding” and that the fall was "accidental."
+The report quotes the caller as saying that the victim was suffering "serious bleeding" and "is not completely alert."

 In a series of messages, Fox News host Sean Hannity tweeted tributes to his onetime boss, saying he was "like a second father."